mehmetzahiddaldal/Drone-Interface/README.md

   Note : The project is not finished.
 I can put a marker but do not save.
 And I designed all parameters but now execute altitude and Yaw parameters.

+  Note2 : I got help from Emrehan İnci in my works.
+You can check him works in here : https://github.com/emrehaninci